Who can utilize the Guardian Scholars program?

 Nothing.
-This is a voluntary program intended to help you gain self-advocacy skills through access to supportive services.
+This is a voluntary program intended to increase belongingness and promote self-advocacy skills through access to supportive services.
 When you face obstacles on campus, we want to help.
 We want to celebrate with you and provide a community of support.
 We want to provide you opportunities to lead and advocate on campus.
 Having years of data to pull from, we will provide recommendations for best maximizing your experience in the program, but we work together in determining which supports are needed and desired by you!

 How much time does full program participation take?

-This varies by student!
+Depending on the week, students typically spend 0-3 hours attending program related activities.
 Many students prefer to meet with their campus coach weekly or biweekly.
-We also offer a selection of seminars and program events that you are welcome to attend!
-Depending on the week, students might typically spend 0-3 hours attending program related activities.
+We also offer a selection of seminars and program events that you are invited to attend!
+We encourage you to attend those elements of support that are relevant to you.

 What does it mean to be a program affiliate?

 Eligible students who are attending Ball State either part-time or online only; or full-time students who desire lower levels of program participation are considered program affiliates.
-Affiliates receive the benefit of a campus coach for monthly academic mentoring and financial aid assistance.
-They are also invited to program seminars but do not participate in other program components.
+Affiliates receive the benefit of a campus coach for academic mentoring and financial aid assistance.
+They are also invited to program seminars.
 This is a great option for students who anticipate needing some additional accountability and support from time to time, but who aren't interested in the holistic support measures full program participation entails.